lammps/lammps/examples/USER/pinning/readme.md

-This package contains a bias potential that is used to study solid-liquid transitions with the interface pinning method.
+This package contains a bias potential that can be used to study solid-liquid transitions with the interface pinning method.
-An interface between a solid and a liquid is simulated by applying a field that bias the system towards two-phase configurations.
-This is done by adding a harmonic potential to the Hamiltonian.
-The bias field couple to an order-parameter of crystallinity Q:
+This is done by adding a harmonic potential to the Hamiltonian that bias the system towards two-phase configurations.

   U_bias = 0.5*k*(Q-a)^2

-Here, We user long-range order for "crystallinity".
-Q=rho_k wher rho_k is the collective density field.
+The bias field couple to an order-parameter of crystallinity Q This implimentation use long-range order: Q=|rho_k|, where rho_k is the collective density field of the wave-vector k.

-# References
+# Reference
-The main reference for the method is
 [Ulf R. Pedersen, J. Chem.
 Phys.
 139, 104102 (2013)]

 Please visit
   urp.dk/interface_pinning.htm